Railway roundhouse: United Kingdom

 Probably the first railway roundhouse, designed by Robert Stephenson, was built in 1837 in Birmingham, at Curzon Street station.
 Its central turntable, inspection pits, and an exterior wall were uncovered in March 2020 during work to build the HS2 line.

 Another was built in 1839 at Derby, England by the North Midland Railway.
 A guidebook of the time says:

 The engine-house is a polygon of sixteen sides, and 190 ft in diameter, lighted from a dome-shaped roof, of the height of 50 ft.
 It contains 16 lines of rails, radiating from a single turn-table in the centre: the engines, on their arrival, are taken in there, placed upon the turn-table, and wheeled into any stall that may be vacant.
 Each of the 16 stalls will hold two, or perhaps more, engines.

 This roundhouse narrowly escaped demolition when the works closed down, and was classified as a listed building.
 It was restored in 2010, being converted into a brand new site for Derby College, with a new addition called the 'Stephenson Building' including the other survival of demolition – the original Midland Counties Railway workshop.
 The new site was opened in September 2009.
 Tours can be arranged through Derby Tourist Information Centre.

 In Leeds, Thomas Grainger designed the roundhouse near Armley Gyratory that was opened in 1847, with accommodation for 20 trains from the Leeds & Thirsk Railway.
 It was operational until 1904.

 The Fenton, Murray and Jackson building in Leeds (1831–1843), a private workshop, may previously have been laid out in a radial pattern like a roundhouse.

-The Roundhouse, Chalk Farm, London was built in 1847, but was too small for its function within 20 years; it is now an arts center and concert venue.
+The Roundhouse, Chalk Farm, London was built in 1847, but was too small for its function within 20 years; it is now an arts centre and concert venue.

 Barrow Hill Engine Shed, which is home to a number of preserved locomotives is still in use.